dialpad/dialtone-legacy/docs/components/modal.md

 ---
 title: Modal
-desc: A modal is an interstitial over page content that focuses the user’s attention exclusively on one task or piece of information.
+desc: A modal focuses the user’s attention on a single task or message.
 storybook_url: https://vue.dialpad.design/?path=/story/components-modal--default
 ---
 <code-well-header>